smartcontractkit/chainlink-polkadot/docs/ARCHITECTURE.md

 3rd party requesters must pay a fee in LINK tokens to Oracle providers as part of their request.
 This step must be secure and involve real Ethereum LINK tokens.

-# Forth step: full parachain
+# Tentative step: full parachain

 This steps requires Polkadot full parachain implementation, XCMP support and eventually access to an Ethereum bridge.